Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Generalized parallel and series laws

 \subsection{Self-duality}

-The similarity of the two formulas \eqref{eq-general-parellel} and \eqref{eq-general-Nash-William} naturally leads to the consideration of self-dual situations --- i.e., those in which the resistances~$r_e$ can somehow be exchanged for the conductances~$c_e$.
-An example of this is the network $\Z^2_{\eta}$ where the distributional identity $\eta\laweq-\eta$ makes the associated resistances $\{r_e\colon e\in E(\Z^2)\}$ equidistributed to the conductances $\{c_e\colon e\in E(\Z^2)\}$.
+The results in this section are consequences of Propositions~\ref{fundamental_cor_resistance} and \ref{prop:fundamental_prop_conductance}.
+Observe that the similarity of the two formulas \eqref{eq-general-parellel2} (also \eqref{eq-general-parellel}) and \eqref{eq-general-Nash-William} naturally leads to the consideration of self-dual situations --- i.e., those in which the resistances~$r_e$ can somehow be exchanged for the conductances~$c_e$ and the paths can be exchanged for the cutsets.
+An example of this is the network~$\Z^2_{\eta}$ where the distributional identity $\eta\laweq-\eta$ (recall from the introduction that $\eta$ is a centered Gaussian field) makes the associated resistances $\{r_e\colon e\in E(\Z^2)\}$ equidistributed to the conductances $\{c_e\colon e\in E(\Z^2)\}$; planarity then associates cutsets with paths.
 To formalize this situation, given a network~$\mathfrak G$ we define its \emph{reciprocal}~$\mathfrak G^\star$ as the network with the same underlying graph but with the resistances swapped for the conductances.
 An edge~$e$ in network~$\mathfrak G^\star$ thus has resistance $r_e^\star:=1/r_e$, where~$r_e$ is the resistance of~$e$ in network~$\mathfrak G$.

 \begin{lemma} Let $\mathfrak D$ denote the maximum vertex degree in~$\mathfrak G$ and let $\rho_{\max}$ denote the maximum ratio of the resistances of any pair of adjacent edges in~$\mathfrak G$.
 Given two pairs $(A, B)$ and $(C, D)$ of disjoint, nonempty subsets of~$V(\mathfrak G)$, suppose that every path between $A$ and $B$ shares a vertex with every path between $C$ and $D$.
 Then